thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Isn’t seven the most powerfully magical number? *Isn’t seven the most powerfully magical number?* Yes...
 I think the idea of a seven-part assignment would greatly appeal to an alchemist.

 In this set of exercises we are going to use the periodic table.
 After you run source() you can load that data set using `periodic_table`.
-Please use that dataset to run analyses and answer the following quetions/prompts.
+Please use that dataset to run analyses and answer the following questions/prompts.
 Compile the answers in an R Markdown document, compile it as a pdf, and upload it to the Canvas assignment.
 Please let me know if you have any questions.
 Good luck, and have fun!

 Some pointers:

-- If your code goes off the page, don't be afraid to wrap it across multiple lines, as shown in some of the examples in the previous set of exercises.
+- If your code goes off the page, please wrap it across multiple lines, as shown in some of the examples in the previous set of exercises.

 - Don't be afraid to put the variable with the long elements / long text on the y-axis and the continuous variable on the x-axis.

+- If your axis tick labels are overlapping or not visible, do something to fix that.
+Some solutions could be: move the legend to the top of the plot (`theme(legend.position = "top")`), rotate the text (`theme(axis.text.x = element_text(angle = 90)`), or make the text smaller (`theme(axis.text.x = element_text(size = 8)`).

 1. Make a plot using `geom_point()` that shows the average atomic weight of the elements discovered in each year spanned by the dataset (i.e. what was the average weight of the elements discovered in 1900?
 1901?
 1902? etc.).
 You should see a trend, particularly after 1950.
 What do you think has caused this trend?